2001 Honda Indy 300: Race

 The second round of green flag pit stops began on the same lap when de Ferran and Tracy entered the pit lane.
 On lap 47, Moreno lost the lead to da Matta who overtook him on the left of turn five.
 Andretti and Tagliani made their pit stops from fourth and fifth on lap 48, exiting in sixth and eighth respectively.
 Da Matta and Moreno entered the pit lane the lap after and returned to the track in fourth and sixth respectively.
 Vasser led the next two laps until he made his pit stop and Dixon took over the position for one lap.
 After the pit stops ended on the 52nd lap, da Matta regained the lead by 6.3 seconds over Andretti.
 On lap 53, Moreno began to slow because his gearbox lost oil pressure and he was instructed to retire for safety reasons on the next lap.
 Tagliani overtook de Ferran for second leaving turn four on lap 54 as the Penske experienced brake fade.
 Tracy passed de Ferran for fifth on the 55th lap.
 Team Penske owner Roger Penske suggested that de Ferran fall behind Bräck; de Ferran was hesitant to do so as he felt he was faster than Bräck despite his braking problems.
 Two laps later, Junqueira struck the right-hand barrier going into turn three and, onto a nearby run-off area and retired due to car damage.
 He was unhurt.
 By this point, Andretti reduced da Matta's lead to 4.6 seconds, but his team radioed Andretti that he needed to conserve fuel to finish.

 With two laps to go, Dixon slowed with a gearbox problem exiting turn three and fell from eighth to fifteenth.
-On the final lap, Tracy's car had a sudden rear bay fire ino turn eight and he stopped on the start/finish straight.
+On the final lap, Tracy's car had a sudden rear bay fire in turn eight and he stopped on the start/finish straight.
 Tracy exited his vehicle, and CART safety officials quickly extinguished the fire.
 Unchallenged in the final five laps, da Matta crossed the start/finish line after 65 laps to claim his second victory of the season and the third of his career.
 Andretti followed 5.786 seconds later in second with Tagliani third.
 De Ferran finished fourth to win the CART Drivers' Champion for the second successive year as Bräck could not catch his points total with one race remaining.
 Bräck, Vasser, Jourdain, Fittipaldi, Papis and Gidley rounded out the top ten.
 Carpentier, Nakano, Barron and Tracy filled positions eleven to fourteen.
 Although Dixon came 15th and scored no points, he won the Rookie of the Year award.
 The final finishers were Takagi, Kanaan, Herta, Fernández and Castroneves.
 There were eight lead changes among five different drivers.
 Moreno led the most laps of any other driver, with 24.
 Da Matta led twice for a total of 16 laps.